Photo by Nikki Doyle

 SNORKELING: Glover’s Reef Atoll, is a Marine Reserve and World Heritage Site approximately thirty miles east of the mainland.
 Coral atolls, a circular ring of reef and islands formed around a shallow turquoise lagoon, are rare in the Western Hemisphere.
 Your Blue Water Ventures naturalists are avid snorkelers eager to share information about reef ecology and fish behavior.
 We will offer informal talks and daily guided snorkeling excursions.
 We hope you will join us in the water as we explore and interpret this amazing ecosystem.

 While we generally recommend bringing your own mask, snorkel and fins, you may rent equipment while at Glovers.
+The cost is $5 per item per day.

 SNORKELING GEAR: Please test out new gear prior to arrival.
 If you have purchased a new mask, you will need to clean it at home and then test it.
 Repeat cleaning until it is fog free.
 It will be frustrating to have a new mask fog up on our first wildlife encounter.
 Instructions may be reviewed here Cleaning your Mask.
 If you are using new fins, try them out!
 Some fins which have a back heel strap will fit more comfortably with a wetsuit booty or wetsuit sock.
 Fins that lack the back strap usually don’t require a booty or sock.
 A visit to a local dive shop will help answer your questions on snorkeling gear.